archtechx/tenancy/README.md

 ### *A Laravel multi-database tenancy implementation that respects your code.*

-You won't have to change a thing in your application's code.
+You won't have to change a thing in your application's code.\*

 - :white_check_mark: No model traits to change database connection
 - :white_check_mark: No replacing of Laravel classes (`Cache`, `Storage`, ...) with tenancy-aware classes
 - :white_check_mark: Built-in tenant identification based on hostname

+\* depending on how you use the filesystem.
+Be sure to read [that section](#Filesystem).
+Everything else will work out of the box.

 ## Installation